dlt-hub/dlt-dbt-hubspot/README_OLD.md

 The dbt model above can be further customized according to the requirements.
 Using this package you'll get a basic template for data model which can be further modified as required.

-1. The schema of data modelled above using dlt-dbt-generator:
+1. The schema of data exported from GA4 to BigQuery:

    ![picture1](https://storage.googleapis.com/dlt-blog-images/hubspot_schema_new%20(1).png)

-> Please note that this is a starting template for your data model and is not the final product.
-It is advised to customize the
-> data model as per your needs.

    Here's the link to the DB diagram: [link](https://dbdiagram.io/d/hubspot_normal-66d161a0eef7e08f0e338a98).